-(iii) Medical waste regulated pursuant to Part 14 of Division 104 of the California Health and Safety Code;
+(iii) Medical waste regulated pursuant to Part 14 of Division 104 of the California Health and Safety Code; or

 (iv) Pharmaceutical waste as defined in California Health and Safety Code Section 117748.

-20. Solid Waste Disposal Facility shall mean a facility fully permitted under applicable local, state, and federal laws and regulations to accept and dispose of solid waste.
+39. "Solid Waste Disposal Facility" means a facility permitted under applicable local, state, and federal laws and regulations to accept and dispose of Solid Waste.

-21. Solid Waste Hauler shall mean any person engaged in the business of providing for the collection, removal or transportation of solid waste.
+40. "Solid Waste Hauler" means a Person engaged in the business of providing for the collection, removal, or transportation of Solid Waste.

-22. Source-Separated Material shall mean recyclables that have been separated or kept separate from other solid waste at the point of generation and sorted by material type, such as wood, metal, glass, concrete, or organics, without being commingled with other solid waste, including recyclables.
-To qualify as source-separated material, each type of material must be transferred in a separate container to a recycling center.
+43. "Source-Separated Recyclable Material" means Recyclables that have been separated or kept separate from other Solid Waste at the point of generation and sorted by material type, such as wood, metal, glass, concrete, or Organics, without being commingled with other Solid Waste, including Recyclables.
+To qualify as Source-Separated Recyclable Material, each type of material must be transferred in a separate container to a recycling center.